Gina Cody: Advocate for equity, diversity and inclusion

 Since retiring and making her landmark gift to Concordia University, Cody has become a vocal advocate for equity, diversity and inclusion in science, technology, engineering and math (STEM) fields.

-Cody has been invited to speak at dozens of events for major corporations, universities, government, conferences and women’s groups.
-These include keynote presentations for the Association québécoise des technologies, Autodesk, City of Markham, CCWESTT 2020, Bombardier, Broadcom, Engineers Without Borders Canada, IEEE, Pratt & Whitney, PwC, Qualcomm, Ryerson University, SAP, Siemens, Sunlife, UCLA and Western University.
+Cody has been invited to speak at dozens of events for major corporations, universities, governments, conferences and women's groups.
+These include keynote presentations for the Association québécoise des technologies, Autodesk, City of Markham, CCWESTT 2020, Bombardier, Broadcom, Engineers Without Borders Canada, IEEE, Pratt & Whitney, PwC, Qualcomm, Ryerson University (now Toronto Metropolitan University), SAP, Siemens, Sunlife, UCLA, Western University, the University of Sherbrooke, the Canadian Museum of Immigration at Pier 21 and Let’s Talk Science.